engineerOfLies/gf3d/README.md

 Add additional include directories to be your project's include, gf3d/include, gf3d/gfc/include, gf3d/gfc/simple_json/incude, gf3d/gfc/simple_logger/include as well as all the include directories within the SDL2 libraries and vulkan

-Now add addition library directories to be the lib folders within sdl2 and vulkan.  be sure to match the x86/32 for 32 bit projects or x64 for 64 bit projects.
+Now add addition library directories to be the lib folders within sdl2 and vulkan.
+Be sure to match the x86/32 for 32 bit projects or x64 for 64 bit projects.

 Add the .lib files for each of the SDL2 libraries to the additional libraries section under linker section.  sdl2main.lib, sdl2.lib, sdl2_image.lib,sdl2_mixer.lib, sdl2_ttf.lib and the vulkan-1.lib

-Add existing items: all the .c and .h files from each of the submodules gf3d,gfc,simple_logger, simple_json
+Add existing items: all the .c (in the src folders) and .h (in the include folders) files from each of the submodules gf3d,gfc,simple_logger, simple_json

-If this is your first project you can try using the sample in the test folder.